minhduc29/E-Teams/README.md

 #### Other
 - This is where we state some rules, errors, anything that's not relevant to the main features above.
 This part is vital.
 Don't miss anything in here.

-- DO NOT SPAM with constant clicks, this may cause some errors.
-We have to work with a lot of data so please wait for 1 - 2 seconds at least to make sure everything works fine.
-In that time, please don't do any other action.

-- If your files are too large, you may have to wait and/or reload page and try to upload the same files several times (often 2 times).

-- There maybe some errors or bugs in Class or Discussion, if they occur, don't worry, just easily reload the page.
+- There maybe some errors or bugs that we haven't known, if they occur, don't worry, just easily reload the page.
 If it still occur, please contact us.

 - This website is currently in experiments.
 We're working really hard to improve our website.